UnitexGramLab/unitex-library/docs/en/persistence.rst

 Unitex language-related resources such as graphes ``.fst2``, dictionaries ``.bin`` and ``.inf`` files, may become too large or complex, thus slow to load.
-To minimize the load time, the Unitex shared library provides some useful functions to preload these resources explicitly and use them into any function trying to have access.
+To minimize the load time, the Unitex shared library provides some useful functions to preload these resources explicitly and reference them when calling other functions.

 For each type of resource (dictionary, graph or alphabet), there exists a preload function.
 These functions return, in the buffer pointed to